 A par 5 that is an interesting hole and it offers something for everyone.
 For the average player it’s a comfortable 3 shotter to reach the green.
 A long straight drive will invite the longer hitter to have a go at the green although the dam in front of the green may make him think otherwise.
 A straight second shot is necessary in laying up short of the dam with trees on the left and a penalty area on the right.
 The approach, with a short iron, should be easy for the third shot to the green which has a solitary bunker on the right.

-The shortest the par3s, with two front bunkers and another back right of the green.
+Par 3, with two front bunkers and another back right of the green.
 A seemingly easy hole but all golfers are pleased to walk away with a par.

 A short straight par 4 that requires a tee shot that avoids the left hand side.
 The green has two front bunkers either side of a green that slopes from back to front.